Davao River: Water resources and uses in the basin

 River discharge measurements taken from 1984 to 1990 indicated an average river flow of approximately 78 cubic meters per second for the period.

 The main drinking water sources for Davao City are in the neighboring Talomo watershed.
 These sources are under pressure and the Davao River Basin is likely to be required for water abstraction in the near future.

 The Environmental Management Bureau samples 8 sites from the confluence of the Tamugan river downstream to the mouth of the river.
 From the Tamugan River confluence with the Davao River down stream to DDF Subdivision, Mandug the water is classified as Class A – Public Water Supply Class II.
 Downstream of this point to the sea is classified as Class B or recreational water class I. Analyses for dissolved oxygen over the past 4 years has indicated no significant change in quality.
 The current monitoring of water quality is insufficient to monitor and evaluate pollution levels and trends in the river.

+Bucana Bridge Project

+The construction of the Davao River Bridge is a 1.34-kilometer ₱3.126 billion project, funded by the Government and China Aid Grant.
+Located in Bucana, it is complementary to the Davao City Coastal Road as it includes the approach roads of the Davao City Coastal Bypass Road as transversal from Roxas Avenue to Bago Aplaya.
+Under the Build Build Build per contractor China Road and Bridge Corporation, the four-lane, six-span extradosed bridge with a 480.20 meters span across the Davao River started in November 2023 and is 32.13% complete.

+Currently, the bridge civil engineering includes rebars installation for pier columns and crossbeams, scaffoldings placement prefatory to deck construction, steel sheet pile driving for cofferdam and deep foundation.